 False Documents, False Stamps, and Official Insignia for False ID

-The three following images show forged documents and rubber stamps used in forging.
-They are from the Belgian publication Album Souvenir, 1942-1972, pp. 47-51, published by Amicale des Milices Patriotiques du Front de l’Independance de Schaerbeek, in 1972.
+The three following images show (1) rubber stamps used in forging, (2) official-looking official insignia, and (3) false IDs.
+They are from the Belgian publication Album Souvenir, 1942-1972, pp. 47-50, published by Amicale des Milices Patriotiques du Front de l’Independance de Schaerbeek, in 1972.

-Rubber Stamps Used for Forging Papers (click on image once or twice to enlarge it)
+- Rubber Stamps Used for Forging Papers (click once or twice on the image to enlarge it)

 More Forged Stamps